 Montana easily earns its unofficial nickname: Big Sky Country.
 There’s something about the jagged peaks and sweeping prairies that make the horizons seem vaster in the Mountain West.
 Hundreds of lakes, alpine trails, and thrilling slopes help explain Montana’s allure as an outdoor adventure destination, where legendary national parks such as Glacier and the northern reaches of Yellowstone preserve some of America’s most pristine wildernesses.
 This is also a place meant for road trips.
 Threaded through with remote highways and scenic drives, the state’s landscapes vary dramatically as you move from one side to the other — from the Great Plains in the east to the grandeur of the Rocky Mountains in the west.
 When you finally roll into main cities such as Billings and Missoula, or popular destinations like Whitefish and Bozeman, you’ll find little urban centers known for their rising culinary scenes, craft breweries, and Montana’s unmistakably rugged culture.

-What are the top things to do in Montana?
+Top things to do in Montana